 Wolf and Wildlife Studies

 For some visitors, the howls of the Fishtrap wolves may take several minutes to download.
 The howling sample is about 40 seconds in length.
 You should see the slider bar above "fill in" as the audio file downloads.
 As it does, or even while listening to the wolves, please take a few moments to learn more about Project HOWL by reviewing the information below.
-(You'll need QuickTime 7 to listen to the wolves' howls.
-You can use the link to the left to download it if needed.)

 Home